 Granting and publication

-Once all the administrative formalities have been carried out, the certificate is issued as quickly as possible.
-This certificate enters into force on the day the patent expires.
-The SPC file is also made public except for documents regarding the MA and other documents which the patent holder prefers to keep confidential.
-The delivery of the certificate is mentioned in the Compendium and in the Patent Register.
-Any change to the certificate, such as a transfer or a license, must be submitted to the Office for Intellectual Property and mentioned in the Register.
+The SPC application is also made public, except for documents relating to the MA and other documents that the patent holder wishes to keep confidential if he instructs the Office to this end.
+The application and the issue of the certificate are listed in the Bulletin and in the Register of Patents.
+Any change in the certificate, such as a transfer or license, must be communicated to the Office for Intellectual Property and entered in the Register.

 The same provisions apply in the event of a paediatric extension.